 How often should a crested gecko eat?

+Will a crested gecko starve itself when they don’t eat often?
 This is quite individual but most crested geckos will eat just a few times per week.
 Some might eat every night, but this isn’t typical.

 Pet owners should provide food for their crested geckos once every two or three nights.
 If they live somewhere with changeable seasons, they will reduce how often they feed in winter and increase during the higher temperatures of summer.